Czech koruna: Euro adoption discussion

 The Czech Republic planned to adopt the euro in 2010, but its government suspended that plan indefinitely in 2005.
 Although the country is economically well positioned to adopt the euro, there is considerable opposition to the move within the Czech Republic.
 According to a survey conducted in April 2014, only 16% of the Czech population was in favour of replacing the koruna with the euro.
-As reported by an April 2018 survey by CVVM (Public Opinion Research Center), this value has remained at nearly identical levels over the past four years, with only 20% of the Czech population above 15 years old supporting euro adoption.
+As reported by an April 2018 survey by CVVM (Public Opinion Research Center), this value remained at nearly identical levels between 2014-18, with only 20% of the Czech population above 15 years old supporting euro adoption.

 Coins

 The coins of the Czech koruna increase in size and weight with value.

-In 1993, coins were introduced in denominations of 10, 20 and 50 hellers (h), 1 Kč, 2 Kč, 5 Kč, 10 Kč, 20 Kč and 50 Kč.
+In 1993, coins were introduced in denominations of 10, 20 and 50 haléřů (h), 1 Kč, 2 Kč, 5 Kč, 10 Kč, 20 Kč and 50 Kč.
 The 10 h and 20 h coins were taken out of circulation by 31 October 2003 and the 50 h coins by 31 August 2008 due to their diminishing purchasing power and circulation.
 However, financial amounts are still written with the accuracy of 1-haléř (CZK 0.01); prices in retail shops are usually multiples of CZK 0.10.
 When cash transactions are made, the amount is rounded to the nearest integer.

 In 2000, the 10 Kč and 20 Kč coins were minted with different obverses to commemorate the millennium.
 In 1993 and 1994, coins were minted in Winnipeg and Hamburg, then in the Czech Republic.
 The 10 Kč and 50 Kč coins were designed by Ladislav Kozák (1934–2007).

-Since 1997, sets for collectors are also issued yearly with proof-quality coins.
-Also, a tradition exists of issuing commemorative coins – including silver and gold coins – for numismatic purposes.
+Since 1997, sets for collectors have also been issued yearly with proof-quality coins.
+In addition, there is a tradition of issuing commemorative coins – including silver and gold coins – for numismatic purposes.

 For a complete listing, see Commemorative coins of the Czech Republic.